-- 1. This is an indicative timetable and the semester in which courses are taught may vary. - 2.
-You may choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory courses for selected alternate courses of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module across the university:
+- 1. This is an indicative timetable: not all option modules will be available each year, and the semester in which modules are taught may vary. - 2.
+You may choose to substitute up to TWO of the non-compulsory modules for selected alternate modules of equivalent value from across the university